 Sarah DiSandro: What kinds of foods contain these nutrients?

 Dr. Diane Bovenkamp: There are varying levels of each nutrient depending on the type of food.
 I’ll give a few examples for each.
 Lutein and zeaxanthin are found in dark green, yellow, and orange fruits and vegetables, including: spinach, broccoli, sweet potatoes, egg yolks, and mango.

 You can find vitamin C in foods such as: citrus fruits, tomatoes, broccoli, strawberries, sweet potatoes and leafy greens.
 On the other hand, vitamin E is found in foods like whole grains, fortified cereals, fruit, leafy greens, nuts and nut oils, and eggs.
 Vitamin A is found in foods like liver, sweet potatoes, carrots, mangoes, milk, and egg yolks.
 The main dietary sources of Vitamin D are cod liver oil, cereal, egg yolks, and fortified milk.

 Foods with zinc include oysters, red meat, poultry, certain seafood, nuts, dairy, beans and fortified cereals.
-Finally, good sources of omega-3 fatty acids are: wild salmon, sardines, and other cold water fish, walnuts and flaxseed oil.
+Finally, good sources of omega-3 fatty acids are: wild salmon, sardines, and other cold water fish, walnuts, and flax or chis seeds.

 Try to mix together foods from many of these nutrient lists when preparing your meals.
 In addition try to limit caffeine intake to moderate levels.Some evidence suggests that high amounts of caffeine may increase eye pressure.